Fiserv/verifynow/docs/verifynow-account-verification-method/real-time-verification.md

 VerifyNow performs real-time account verification by comparing the user's first and last name and/or business name (and account number if applicable) with data collected from the financial institution that services the account.
 Ownership verification is completed using a robust proprietary, real-time name and account number matching service.

-For clients that require access to the data collected from the financial institution for internal decisioning, analysis, or additional services, clients may choose to integrate to AllData Aggregation directly in conjunction with VerifyNow for passive Instant Verification.
+For clients that require access to the data collected from the financial institution for internal decisioning, analysis, or additional services, clients may choose to integrate to [AllData® Aggregation](/product/AllDataAggregation?branch=develop) directly in conjunction with VerifyNow for passive [Instant Verification](?path=docs/verifynow-account-verification-method/instant-verification.md).

 <center>